ezbot-ai/docs/docs/04-guides/installation/02-google-tag-manager.md

 # Google Tag Manager

-[Google Tag Manager (GTM)](https://tagmanager.google.com) is a tag management system that allows users to quickly and easily update measurement codes and related code fragments collectively known as tags on their website or mobile app from a web-based user interface.
-Once the small segment of GTM code has been added to a project, users can safely and easily deploy analytics and measurement tag configurations from a web-based UI without having to modify and deploy code directly.
+[Google Tag Manager (GTM)](https://tagmanager.google.com) is a free tag management system that allows users to quickly and easily add third-party code known as tags to their website or mobile app from a web-based user interface.
+These snippets of code are called tags.
+Once GTM has been added to a website, users can safely and easily deploy analytics and measurement tags from a web-based UI without having to modify and deploy code directly.

 ## Why Use Google Tag Manager for Deploying 3rd Party Code?

 - **Ease of Use:** GTM provides a user-friendly interface that allows marketers, analysts, and developers to add and update tags without needing to write or deploy code.
 This reduces the dependency on development cycles and speeds up the deployment process.
-- Centralized Management: GTM centralizes the management of all tags in one place.
+- **Centralized Management:** GTM centralizes the management of all tags in one place.
 This makes it easier to manage and update tags across multiple websites or apps from a single interface.

 - **Version Control:** GTM includes built-in version control, allowing users to create and manage different versions of their tag configurations.
 This makes it easy to roll back to a previous version if something goes wrong.